-- If space remains after all residents are placed: Applications submitted for non-resident employee children will be considered on a first-come, first-served basis. - If space remains after all non-resident employee children are placed: Applications submitted for non-resident children will - Applications submitted for non-resident children will then be considered on a first-come, first-served basis. - 3.
-If space remains after steps 1 and 2 have been exhausted, then any application submitted after the enrollment deadline will be considered on a first-come, first-served basis. - 4.
+- If space remains after all residents are placed: Applications submitted for non-resident employee children will be considered on a first-come, first-served basis. - If space remains after all non-resident employee children are placed: Applications submitted for non-resident children will then be considered on a first-come, first-served basis.

+- 3. If space remains after steps 1 and 2 have been exhausted, then any application submitted after the enrollment deadline will be considered on a first-come, first-served basis. - 4.
 A waiting list will be maintained and individuals will be contacted if tuition preschool spaces open up during the school year.

-HALF DAY PRESCHOOL TUITION 2021-2022
+HALF DAY PRESCHOOL TUITION 2022-2023